 If you're running into speed issues that can't be resolved via HughesNet troubleshooting, then it may be time to upgrade your HughesNet plan.
 The company recently upgraded all its data tiers without increasing prices, so it's a good time to switch.

 If you've already tried upgrading and have decided HughesNet just isn't the satellite service for you, try switching to Viasat.
 You can call their office for more information on Viasat deals, plans, and prices below, or read our Viasat Review.

 HughesNet technical support is open 24/7 and can help you with any internet connection problems or technical issues.
 If your equipment doesn’t seem to be working, or the cat knocked over the modem again, just call customer service and request technical support.

 If you want to discuss ideas related to your internet provider, or get help from other HughesNet customers, check out the HughesNet Community forum.

 Although managed by HughesNet, customers leave honest comments here about how well the service works and ways they’ve found to save on data, troubleshoot devices, and more.

-Call the number above with questions about your bill.
-You can call this number to check on the payment date, make a payment by phone, or switch an automatic payment to another payment method.
+Call the number above with questions about your bill like the payment date, or to make a payment by phone, or to switch an automatic payment to another payment method.